Here’s a quick, true, inspirational story that helps to illustrate my point today..

 The longer the journey, the sweeter the victory, when the ultimate vision is achieved.
 Not because of money, but because of the memories, the relationships and the value that each alliance member adds to the lives of the people that become part of the special community to achieve the vision.

-It’s with one heart and one mind, unified and locked in on achieving the vision, sticking together, which gives you the greatest chance to achieve your vision.
+It’s with one heart and one mind, unified and locked in on achieving the vision, sticking together, which gives you the greatest chance to achieve your vision and ultimately your purpose.

 Can I encourage you to seriously think about who you can form an alliance with?